 Cavaliere: Well, I did over 60 shows last year.
 I had one of the best years I ever had.
 I’m really happy to say, people love the music, and I’m the only one (of The Rascals) out there providing it.
 So I’m very happy to take up that banner, because I really enjoy being around people that appreciate and love the music.
 And I don’t think you’ll find many musicians who don’t like playing—I love playing.
 So I hope to continue.

-Here’s the video of The Rascals’ hit, “A Beautiful Morning.”
+Here’s the audio of The Rascals’ hit, “A Beautiful Morning.”

 DK: I read that you’re writing your memoir.
 Is that true?